MAH-7/mari-gunting/docs/CURRENT_APP_STATE.md

 4. ❌ **Then... they see the CUSTOMER interface!**
 5. ❌ No way to manage bookings as a provider
 6. ❌ No way to accept/reject jobs
-7. ❌ Basically unusable for providers
+7. ❌ Basically unusable for partners

 ### What This Means